 • When real-life interactions suffering at the expense of getting wrapped up in online arguments, reassessing priorities may be in order.

 • And if you’ve started viewing yourself negatively and comparing yourself to others online, a break may be in order.

 The benefits or social media breaks can lead to new opportunities – picking up hobbies you’ve been interested in or practicing self-care, and less screen blue light can improve sleep and productivity.

-Limiting your time online, getting outside now that it’s warm, and saying no to notifications are an easy way to start rather than completely cutting yourself off.
+Limiting your time online, getting outside, and saying no to notifications are an easy way to start rather than completely cutting yourself off.
 A good way to view things – think of social media like food consumption, and limit your digital calories.